Claus1/unigui/README.md

 ```
 Select('Select something', value = "choice1", options = ["choice1","choice2", "choice3"])
 ```
+can be such type 'toggles','list','dropdown'.
+Unigui automatically choose between toogles and dropdown, but user can set type = 'list' then Unigui build it as vertical select list.

 #### Image. ####
-width,changed and height are optional, changed is called if the user click or touch image.
+width,changed and height are optional, changed is called if the user click or touch the image.
 ```
 Image("Image", image = "some url", changed = show_image_info, width = .., height = ..)
 or short version